 Street Lighting Service

-SMUD provides special rates and services for public right-of-way lighting, such as street lighting, for cities, counties, and other public agencies.
-Following are answers to common questions about SMUD's Street Lighting Service, and related rate changes effective in 2015.
+SMUD provides special rates and services for public right-of-way lighting, such as street lighting, for cities, counties and other public agencies.
+Following are answers to common questions about SMUD's Street Lighting Service.

 What is SMUD's Street Lighting Service?

-SMUD currently offers Street Lighting Services, under Rate Schedule SLS, that provides dusk to dawn outdoor lighting service facilities.
-SLS is designed for the illumination of public streets, highways, bridges, public parks, elementary schools, secondary schools, and colleges.
-There are several service categories within SLS that provide for flexibility with ownership and maintenance as well as metering and flat-rate.
-All service categories pay the same electricity usage rate and some service categories pay monthly system infrastructure fixed charge or monthly installation and maintenance charges.
+SMUD currently offers Street Lighting Services, under Rate Schedule SLS, that provide dusk to dawn outdoor lighting service facilities.
+SLS is designed for the illumination of public streets, highways, bridges, public parks, elementary schools, secondary schools and colleges.
+There are several service categories within SLS that provide for flexibility with ownership and maintenance, as well as metering and flat-rate.
+All service categories pay the same electricity usage rate and some service categories pay a monthly system infrastructure fixed charge or monthly installation and maintenance charges.